 - Information Security – Work to enhance the University’s information security stance to ensure a safe and secure computing environment.

 - People – Invest in the growth of IT professionals throughout UChicago to place job and career satisfaction, development, and opportunity at the center of organizational decisions and design.

 - Online Engagement – Expand the use of the web as a communication tool, within and outside of ITS, to more fully engage ITS staff, campus partners, and the broader University community.

 Cole W. Camplese serves as the Associate Vice President for Information Technology and Chief Information Officer at the University of Chicago.
-In this role, he oversees Information Technology Services, the University’s largest single IT operation.
-ITS is responsible for the planning and operations of many of UChicago’s largest and most widely utilized IT systems and services, such as the University’s core wired and wireless networks; the University’s learning management platform; security and protection of the University’s computers and networks; central student and business information and data systems; primary data centers for physical and virtual server hosting, and high-performance research computing; and instructional technologies in a growing portfolio of classrooms and learning spaces.
+As CIO, a core part of his role is overseeing Information Technology Services, the University’s largest single IT operation.
+ITS is responsible for the planning and operations of many of UChicago’s largest and most widely utilized IT systems and services.
+Leading the various units of IT Services are the members of the ITS senior leadership team.
+Together with the CIO, the ITS senior leadership team supports the more than 250 talented and and hard-working staff members who, as a part of ITS, endeavor every day to meet and exceed the expectations of the University.